nickjoven/blog/big-o-notation.md

 ## Logarithmic: O(log n)

 O(log n), not to be confused with O(nlog n) is logarithmic complexity.
-Thinking of logarithmic time or space as fitting somewhere between constant and linear is actually not a bad approach (in my opinion)--because getting to an answer logarithmically means eliminating part of the input as you go.
+Thinking of logarithmic time or space as fitting somewhere between constant and linear is actually not a bad approach (in my opinion)--because getting to an answer logarithmically means you're eliminating or disregarding part of the input as you go, instead of exploring everything.

 Let me try to explain that better.
 There's a classic example using a phone book, but I haven't seen one of those in a decade.